 “When you consider that the role of leaders is to develop more leaders, the potential of this model is really uncapped,” Gunter said.

-Since launching in May 2018, Kingswood Extended has sold over 400 courses to date.
+Since its launch in May 2018, Kingswood Extended has filled more than 400 classroom seats digitally.
 It is quickly gaining momentum, and the response has confirmed churches are looking for and benefiting from this model of education.

 “It is exciting to see where we are headed,” said Gunter.
 “We want to get the word out.
 If churches and pastoral leadership teams grab hold of this and recognize this is a tool and a resource that empowers and equips them to lead more lay people to greater ministry effectiveness, at the end of the day, God and his mission and mandate for our global Church win.”